Skip to content

 Metric Name Metric Meaning Unit Dimension

-messages_consumed This metric counts the number of messages already consumed by the current consumer group Count instance_id
+messages_consumed This metric is used to count the number of messages consumed by the current consumer group Count instance_id

-messages_remained This metric counts the number of messages available for consumption by the consumer group Count instance_id
+messages_remained This metric is used to count the number of messages that can be consumed by the consumer group Count instance_id

-consumer_messages_remained This metric counts the number of messages remaining for consumption by the consumer group Count instance_id
+consumer_messages_remained This metric is used to count the number of messages that can be consumed by the consumer group Count instance_id

-consumer_messages_consumed This metric counts the number of messages already consumed by the consumer group Count instance_id
+consumer_messages_consumed This metric is used to count the number of messages consumed by the consumer group Count instance_id

-The structure of the collected Huawei Cloud Kafka object data can be viewed in 「Infrastructure - Resource Catalog」
+The collected Huawei Cloud Kafka object data structure can be seen in "Infrastructure - Resource Catalog"

 {